 The Group complied with all the applicable market listing and disclosure rules and requirements.
 All periodic and immediate reports were disclosed and material information was immediately disclosed.
-The Group established a compliance department to take care of its Legal Affairs in coordination with the Investor Relations Division so as to keep the Group updated with and the laws and regulations adopted in this regard.
+The Group established an Investor Relations Division so as to keep the Group updated with and the laws and regulations adopted in this regard.